 - The displacement of an upper tooth into the sinus

 - Jaw fracture

 - Temporary or permanent numbness

 To minimize this risk we underscore the importance of utilizing specialists where applicable.

-We are located in the Richmond, VA area off of 64 west, exit Glenside Dr south, west on Forest Ave, to Bayberry Ct., second floor, Suite 203,
+We are located in the Richmond, VA area off of 64 West, exit Glenside Drive South, West on Forest Ave, to Bayberry Court,